Israel and Iran trade strikes for a third day as hundreds reported dead

 Another four people, including a 13-year-old, were killed and 24 wounded when a missile struck a building in the Arab town of Tamra in northern Israel.
 A strike on the central city of Rehovot wounded 42.

-The Weizmann Institute of Science, an important center for research in Rehovot, reported "a number of hits to buildings on the campus.”
+The Weizmann Institute of Science, an important center for military and other research in Rehovot, reported "a number of hits to buildings on the campus.”
 It said no one was harmed.

 An oil refinery was damaged in the northern Israeli city of Haifa, according to the firm operating it, which said no one was wounded.